 All other records based on this original entry omitted, “Son of M. S. Arundel.”
 Earlier, in studying genealogical records during provenance research, I had learned that Robert James Arundel (1802/1810 -1868) was the son of Sailing Captain Robert Arundel (1744-1812), born in England, and Margaret Jack (1776-1836) of Pennsylvania.

 During the War of 1812, Captain Robert Arundel commanded the American schooner Pert.
 On November 9, 1812, at the Battle of Kingston Harbor on the Great Lakes, a cannon exploded aboard the Pert.
 Captain Arundel was wounded, but refused to leave the deck.
 Struck by the boom, he was thrown overboard and drowned – a British-born American hero.
 Captain Robert Arundel was not “M. S. Arundel.”
 “M. S. Arundel” had to refer to Robert Arundel’s mother, Margaret Jack Arundel.
 In the script of the time a “J” for Jack could be misread as “S”.
 Eichholtz did not paint Mrs. Arundel twice.
-He painted Mrs. Robert Arundel, Sr. and Mrs. Robert Arundel, Jr.
+He painted two Mrs. Arundels: Mrs. Robert Arundel, Sr. and Mrs. Robert Arundel, Jr.

 The owner of the Jacob Eichholtz painting, Elizabeth Ann Brook Weed (Mrs. Robert James Arundel), ca. 1828, placed the portrait for sale at auction.
 As a portrait by Jacob Eichholtz, the painting fetched a respectable price.